kirbyj/vPhon/README.md

 ## Alternatives

 [ADRPhone](http://www.mica.edu.vn/ADRPhone) is a lightweight, standalone phonetizer for Vietnamese written in standard C by Nguyễn Thị Minh Tuyền and Mathias Rossignol.
 It has many of the same functions as vPhon, but helpfully outputs XML as well.
-Worth a look.

 ## Thank You